Toggle: English / Spanish

 While in the womb, the baby floats in the amniotic fluid.
 The amount of amniotic fluid is greatest at about 34 weeks (gestation) into the pregnancy, when it averages 800 mL.
 About 600 mL of amniotic fluid surrounds the baby at full term (40 weeks gestation).

 The amniotic fluid constantly moves (circulates) as the baby swallows and "inhales" the fluid, and then releases it.

 - The developing baby to move in the womb, which allows for proper bone growth

 - The lungs to develop properly

-- Keep a relatively constant temperature around the baby, protecting from heat loss
+- Keep a constant temperature around the baby, protecting from heat loss

 - Protect the baby from outside injury by cushioning sudden blows or movements

 .
-This condition can occur with multiple pregnancy (twins or triplets), congenital anomalies (problems that exist when the baby is born), or .
+This condition can occur with multiple pregnancies (twins or triplets), congenital anomalies (problems that exist when the baby is born), or .

 Abnormal amounts of amniotic fluid may cause the health care provider to watch the pregnancy more carefully.
-Removal of a sample of the fluid, through amniocentesis, can provide information about the sex, health, and development of the fetus.
+Removing a sample of the fluid through amniocentesis can provide information about the sex, health, and development of the fetus.